tuckyeah/js-objects-constructors/README.md

 ## Objectives

--   Use `this` to create a constructor function.
+-   Attach properties to a new object using the constructor function

 ## Constructors